In this guide

 - Categorical Market

-- A market with more than two possible outcomes (e.g., "Who will win the Republican nomination 2028?").
+- A market structure permitting multiple distinct outcomes (for instance, "Which candidate will secure the Republican nomination in 2028?").

 - Scalar Market

-- A market where the payout scales with the outcome value (e.g., "What will BTC price be on December 31?").
+- A market where compensation adjusts proportionally with the realised outcome value (for instance, "What will BTC's valuation be on December 31?").

 - Conditional Market

-- A market that only resolves if a conditioning event occurs.
-Voids if the condition is not met.
+- A market that settles only if a prerequisite event transpires.
+The market becomes void if the prerequisite fails to materialise.

 FAQ